-□ No. For each setting that does not meet this requirement, list the name and address of the setting, and what
+- □ Yes - □ No. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance

 11. Do all settings in which the agency provides waiver services have a process for protecting recipients from coercion and restraint?